-All three thermoelectric coolers showed about the same performance in insulatory capacity, and the Igloo came in right in the middle of the pack.
-However, the Igloo is quite poorly made.
+All thermoelectric coolers we tested showed about the same performance in insulatory capacity, and the Igloo came in right in the middle of the pack.
+However, this model is quite poorly made.
 The lid won't stay open for loading and unloading, and during our testing, the screw holding the connector between the body and lid of the cooler ripped out from the lid.
 We also found many user complaints online of other pieces of this cooler being unable to withstand the test of time.

-Though not as power hungry as the Koolatron, the Igloo is no small eater when it comes to electricity.
+Though not as power-hungry as some of the competition, the Igloo is no small eater when it comes to electricity.
 It draws 55.1 watts - more than half of the large compressor coolers we tested!
 It also has no battery protection settings, and can easily drain your car battery dry if you let it.
 The manual actually states that this unit can't be left plugged into a car that's not on for longer than 2 hours.
 This certainly won't get you through a hot summer night of car camping!

 Ease of Use

 Compared to the behemoth compressor models in this review, the Igloo's measly 16.2 lb is nothing.
-It is the heaviest of the three thermoelectric models we tested, but only outweighs the lightest model, the Koolatron, by 2 lb.
+It is the heaviest of the thermoelectric models we tested, though they are more similar in weight vs. capacity than the compressor units.
 The handles of the Igloo retract into the overall shape of the chest, which is a pretty neat feature when you want to squeeze this little box into a tight space.
-It also has a decently long DC cord, at 7' 10.5" - though no AC cord is included.
+It also has a long DC cord, at 7' 10.5" - though no AC cord is included.

 The Igloo is a pretty simple cooler, with not even a heat function.
 At the time of writing, Igloo includes a one-year warranty on this item, which is a helpful touch for a fairly pricey food storage system.
 It also has a small strap on the cord to keep it wound up and organized.
-It is a bit noisy to sit next to, but nothing compared to the hum of the Koolatron.
+It is a bit noisy to sit next to, but nothing compared to the hums of some others we tested.